yretsas/UK-power-market-intraday-optimization/README.md

 The active strategy is determined my forecasting system length per settlement period (intraday) and positioning on the spread between intraday spot prices and balancing prices.

-The scripts contain the data collection process from the NG api and the progressive out-of-sample validation of the strategy.
+The scripts contain the data collection process from the NG api and the analysis.py has the progressive out-of-sample validation of the strategy.

 This is a basic implementation and it can be vastly improved with use of more system information and proprietory data.